 Bundle Up These 4 Key Areas

-If your garage is being used for alternative purposes, such as a home gym or man cave, then insulating the garage walls, ceiling, and door is a good idea.
+If your garage is being used for alternative purposes, such as a home gym or man cave, then insulating the garage walls, ceiling, and the door is a good idea.
 Insulating attached garages can also help increase comfort and savings as well as protect against noise.

 In mountain states, like Arizona, 11% of new single-family homes started in 2013 have a crawl space.
-Crawl spaces are also evident on older homes.
+Crawl spaces are also evident in older homes.
 Insulating this space helps to preserve air quality, reduce energy costs, and improve occupant comfort.
-Rigid foam insulation is the one of the most effective materials for this project.
+Rigid foam insulation is one of the most effective materials for this project.

 Areas Where Damaged Insulation Exists

 Moisture and rodents can damage insulation.
 Insulation can also deteriorate or shift with age.
 The first step to replacing damaged insulation is to contact a contractor.
 They can advise you on the best options available.
 If rodents caused the damage, you might also want to consider controlling the problem before replacing the insulation.

 Additional Energy Saving Tips

 - Change HVAC filters monthly

 - Seal drafts around windows and doors

 - Hang thermal backed drapes or install insulating blinds